jlhapp/Basic_Mapping/README.md

 *CLIP TWO SHAPEFILE LAYERS*

 Import both shapefile layers.
 View the extents of both layers using bbox() function.
 If need be, use the spTransform function to project one layer to the other layer.
-Create new object and set the newly projected layer to the polygon.  **Code is in the "Clip.R" script and you will get a result like this:
+Create new object and set the newly projected layer to the polygon.
+In order to export the new spatial data frame to a shapefile, use writeOGR command.  **Code is in the "Clip.R" script and you will get a result like this:

 ![clip](https://cloud.githubusercontent.com/assets/20543318/17530536/f3403420-5e45-11e6-8718-1ff37892d617.jpg)